Following a major redevelopment of our Fed Square home, ACMI is now open.

 A new exhibition to illuminate our history

-A new signature exhibition on ground floor that takes audiences on an immersive journey into the past, present and future of the moving image through interactive experiences, amazing objects and captivating stories.
+A new centrepiece exhibition on ground floor that takes audiences on an immersive journey into the past, present and future of the moving image through interactive experiences, amazing objects and captivating stories.

 Playable and interactive experiences